dsc-courses/dsc10-notes/README.md

 ### With Nix

+⚠️ Building with Nix is more advanced; using Poetry is recommended for most use cases.

 For a more reproducible build, the Python and Poetry dependencies are also specified using [Nix](https://nixos.org/).
 The below assumes that you have installed a recent version of Nix that has the "flake" feature enabled.
 For instructions, see the